wkumari/draft-wkumari-dnsop-alt-tld/README.md

    From -01 to -02

+Kumari & Sullivan         Expires July 6, 2015                  [Page 8]

+Internet-Draft               Reserve ALT TLD                January 2015

    o  Removed some fluffy wording, tightened up the language some.

    From -00 to -01.

-Kumari & Sullivan         Expires July 4, 2015                  [Page 8]

-Internet-Draft               Reserve ALT TLD               December 2014

    o  Fixed the abstract.